 What to Know About Endometrial Receptivity Analysis

-Endometrial Receptivity Analysis (ERA), also known as Endometrial Receptivity Array, is a genetic test that takes a small sample of a woman’s endometrial lining to determine which day would be the best day to transfer the embryo during an IVF cycle.
-Performing an Endometrial Receptivity Analysis can be incredibly helpful as as the window of endometrial receptivity can be one of the causes of infertility in women who have had two or more unsuccessful embryo transfers following in vitro fertilization (IVF).
+Endometrial Receptivity Analysis (ERA), is a genetic test that takes a small sample of a woman’s endometrial lining to determine which day would be the best day to transfer the embryo during an IVF cycle.
+Performing an Endometrial Receptivity Analysis can be incredibly helpful as the window of endometrial receptivity can be one of the causes of infertility in women who have had two or more unsuccessful embryo transfers following in vitro fertilization (IVF).

 How Does the Endometrial Receptivity Analysis Work?